 Step 1: Should you buy a house in the Netherlands?

 Why buy when you can rent you might ask?
 Well, as so often is the answer: money.
 But that’s not the only thing that matters.

 The other most important factors are the low interest rates at the moment.
 “That means the monthly payments are lower as well and that can save you hundreds of euros per month,” said Kenneth.
 “Rental prices will increase each year but your mortgage payments will stay the same.”

 Buying a house in the Netherlands might not be the right thing for everybody though.
 If you expect to move to a different country one to two years from now, it’s probably not the best idea.
-Part of the reason for that is that you have to invest some of your own money when you buy a house, and you might just lose that money if you quickly need to sell again.
+Part of the reason for that is that you have to invest some of your own money when you buy a house, and you might just lose that money if you need to sell in the short term.

-But if you’re planning to stay here for a couple of years (and you know, care about your money like the rest of the world), buying a house in the Netherlands is the smart thing to do as an international.
+But if you’re planning to stay here for a couple of years (and you know, care about your money like the rest of the world), buying a house in the Netherlands may just be the smart thing to do as an international.

 Step 2: Have a free consultation and see if you can actually get a Dutch mortgage as an expat

-To see if you can get a Dutch mortgage, and even more importantly, how high that mortgage can be in the end, it’s best to set up an appointment with a mortgage advisor.
-“It’s important to know that these appointments have no strings attached what-so-ever” Kenneth says.
+To see if you can get a Dutch mortgage, and even more importantly, how much money a bank will lend you, it’s best to set up an appointment with a mortgage advisor.
+“It’s important to know that these appointments have no strings attached whatsoever,” Kenneth says.

-It’s in this appointment that you can find out everything about the conditions of getting a Dutch mortgage, ask questions specific to your situation, or get into the nitty-gritty about how high a mortgage you can actually obtain here.
+It’s in this appointment that you can find out everything about the conditions of getting a Dutch mortgage, ask questions specific to your situation, or get into the nitty-gritty about how high a mortgage you can actually obtain.

 Step 3: What do you wish for your Dutch home?

-After step two, you should have an idea of your budget.
-Now it’s time to determine what you really want from a Dutch house.
+Now that you have an idea of your budget, it’s time to determine what you really want from a Dutch house.
 Of course, a lot of this is personal, it all depends on where you work, what you like, if you have kids, or have a dream about living on one of these Dutch houseboats.

-Or, for example, you want to buy a house in Rotterdam, but where are you going to live there?
-City centre might be expensive, other neighbourhoods might be cheaper but not a live-able as you would hope.
-So yeah, lots of stuff to consider when you’re thinking about buying a house in the Netherlands.
+Or, for example, if you want to buy a house in Rotterdam, but where are you going to live there?
+The city centre is expensive, while other neighbourhoods might be cheaper but not as liveable as you would hope.

 Step 4: Find that house and make an offer (and let’s teach you a bit of Dutch)